 Sadly, the only way to access the Brig’s fatherhood on screen is to view it through the prism of his daughter’s success at UNIT.
 But isn’t that how dad’s are often defined in any case?
 A chip off the old block?
-Oh you betcha.
+Oh, you betcha.

 Tremas of Traken (father of Nyssa of Traken)

 Nowadays we would giggle at a character whose name is an anagram of the baddy who comes along and steals his body.
 I mean, how long would the disembodied Master have had to search in order to find that one person with the perfect name?
 He’s mad, but he’s not THAT mad.
-But that doesn’t mean Nyssa feels the loss to any less significant a degree, and it’s his transformation into the Doctor’s biggest foe that causes her to take up travelling aboard the TARDIS.
+But that doesn’t mean Nyssa feels the loss to any less significant a degree, and it’s his transformation into the Doctor’s biggest foe that causes her to take up traveling aboard the TARDIS.
 For her, the Master’s pantomime schemes are entirely personal.

 Father of Mine (father of Son of Mine and Daughter of Mine)